basetime/bldr-sfmc/README.md

 <br>

-If you wish to update these keys outside of the `bldr add .` / `bldr push` flow, you can run `bldr init --update-api-keys` and update them on-demand.
+If you wish to update these keys outside of the `bldr add .` / `bldr push` flow, you can run `bldr init --update-config-keys` and update them on-demand.

 <br>